assemabudeif/assemabudeif/README.md

-# Hi there! 👋 I'm Assem Ashraf, a Flutter Developer
+# Hi there! 👋 I'm Assem Ashraf, a Full Stack Developer and  Flutter Developer

 Welcome to my GitHub profile!
-I'm passionate about creating innovative and high-quality mobile applications using Flutter.
-Here you'll find a collection of my projects and contributions to the Flutter ecosystem.
+I'm Full Stack Developer with expertise in Python and Flutter.
+With over 2 years of experience in software development, I specialize in building robust and scalable web applications tailored to meet client needs.

 ## 🚀 Skills and Expertise
+- Python,  JavaScript
+- Django and Flask
+- PostgreSQL, MySQL, SQLite
+- HTML5, CSS3, JavaScript, React
 - Flutter and Dart
 - Cross-platform mobile app development
 - UI/UX design and implementation